- Target muscles: Gluteus Maximus, Erector Spinae

 The deficit deadlift involves performing the deadlift while standing on a 1–4-inch platform or a weight plate.
 In this slightly elevated position, you will put yourself at a disadvantage because the elevation increases the movement’s range of motion and your time under tension, as well as prolongs the amount of time you will have to work through the first stage of the movement, which is the most challenging part of the lift.
 The reasons for using the deficit deadlift include making your standard deadlift stronger and troubleshooting problems with the first stage of the standard deadlift.
 The increased range of motion also recruits more of the quadriceps and posterior chain muscles (traps, posterior delts, lats, spinal erectors, and glutes).

 The sumo deadlift involves performing the deadlift with your legs spaced wide apart, thus mimicking the stance of a sumo wrestler.
 The wide stance brings your body closer to the floor and allows you to keep your torso more upright.
-The wide stance also changes the emphasis of the lift, placing more work on the hips and legs and a bit less work on the back.
+The wide stance also changes the emphasis of the lift, placing more work on the hips and legs and a bit less work on the lower back.
 Depending on your body shape and build, the sumo deadlift may be easier to perform than the standard deadlift.

 Trap bar or hex bar deadlift